 To further minimize intrusions to your customer’s daily life, you can arrange for your PODS container to be delivered after he or she is gone to work for the day, and picked up before he or she returns home.
 If your customers need their driveway free on weekends, you can leave the container on-site during the week and have it removed on the two days between work shifts.
 With portable storage, your tools and equipment can be available when you need them while remaining flexible when it comes to your customers’ needs.

-Provide extra services
+Provide extra services for winter construction

 Most homeowners have a number of wintertime maintenance chores that are easy to ignore when the weather is cold and wet.
 While your crew is on-site, you can win customers’ loyalty by offering to handle small maintenance tasks in addition to the construction work you’re undertaking.
 Encourage crew members to offer homeowners help with things like shoveling snow and clearing gutters of leaves and debris.

-Take extra steps to wow your winter customers, and you won’t just keep your crew busy throughout the cold season — you’ll also earn loyalty and referrals that keep projects coming your way all year.
+Take extra steps to wow your winter construction customers, and you won’t just keep your crew busy throughout the cold season — you’ll also earn loyalty and referrals that keep construction projects coming your way all year.